Aaron-Bopp/TIM/30_Topics/32_Terms/knowledge management.md

 Knowledge management is usually seen as a part of the tools that allow for [[bi-directional links]], templating, and use of a [[knowledge graph]], although these are not required as long as the software provides functionality beyond writing and reading text.
 Examples of these tools would be [[Obsidian (software)|Obsidian]], [[Roam Research (software)|Roam Research]], [[Evernote]], [[Notion]], and others.

-Those engaging in [[knowledge management]] are usually asking the questions, "What are the best apps for note taking?", "How do we learn more effectively?", "What is the best way store and access what we know?", and "How can technology be leveraged to assist in learning?"
+Those engaging in [[knowledge management]] are usually asking the questions, "What are the best apps for note taking?", "How do we learn more effectively?", "What is the best way store to and access what we know?", and "How can technology be leveraged to assist in learning?"

 Knowledge management is seen as a major concern for [[knowledge work]].